ITheP/Arksplorer/docs/index.md

 ## Sounds great, what are the limitations?

 Unfortunatly the data in Arksplorer is only as up to date as the server it gets its data from.
-For the server this was developed against, it updated the data every 45 minutes.
+For the server this was developed against, it updates the data every 50ish minutes.
-This is usually good enough for what we are using it for.
+This is usually good enough for our purposes.
+How often it updates for you will be up to your server's admin.
+It does take server resource to do so don't expect them to be updating their data every 10 seconds :)

 ## Any other links?